square/metrics/FUNCTIONS.md

 ##### `transform.integral(list)`

 This function computes a numerical integral for a given timeseries.
-Each value will be the sum of the values up to it (including itself), a left Riemann integral.
+Each value will be the sum of the values up to it (including itself).
 This quantity will be scaled, interpreting each value in the series as having units of `events / second`, and producing something with the units of `events`.
 If you do not want this behavior, use `transform.cumulative` instead, which does not have scaling behavior.